-The Newfoundlanders were now to spend two weeks retired to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion began to wend its way back to the front lines with, as mentioned in a close-preceding paragraph, a re-joined Private Baldwin back among its ranks.
+The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
+It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines.

-Back in the forward area by the end of the third week in November, the 1st Battalion would continue its watch in and out of the trenches of the Somme - not without casualties - during that late fall and the early winter, a period broken only by several weeks spent in

-Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.
+There it continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-Those Christmas festivities having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+Those Christmas festivities having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.

 From the railway station there it entrained for the small town of Corbie where it thereupon took over billets which it had already occupied for a short period only two months before.
 Days later again the unit continued its progress back up to the forward area and to...active service.
-That recent six-week Christmas respite spent far to the rear now a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+That recent six-week Christmas respite spent far to the rear now a thing of the past, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.